entazis/experience-log/README.md

 The company faced issues with incomplete weather data collection from various locations, leading to system disruptions due to missing timestamps.

 Solution Implemented:
-I developed a script designed to address the data gaps by filling them with estimated weather data, ensuring the application’s stability and preventing crashes.
+I developed a script designed to address the data gaps by filling them with estimated weather data, ensuring the application's stability and preventing crashes.
 To validate the effectiveness of this solution, I also introduced a series of test cases specifically tailored to assess the robustness of the data correction process.

 Skills: Python · Git · Data Science